The full story behind the first major crypto hack – MtGox Hack – and how much really was lost.

 Jan 17, 2017:

-The US Federal Reserve reports an indictment against Alexander Vinnik, the owner of a now defunct bitcoin exchange called BTC-E. In it, they claim he is responsible for the majority of MtGox’s missing bitcoin, having tracked transactions flowing out of MtGox and into BTC-E administrative accounts, ultimately being sold and showing the money being transferred to accounts owned by Vinnik.
-BTC-E was ultimately labeled by US officials as an international money-laundering scheme that catered to criminals, and it’s unclear if Vinnik himself was stealing the bitcoin from MtGox, or if it just all ended up in BTC-E and then landed in Vinnik’s bank.
+The US Federal Reserve reports an indictment against Alexander Vinnik, the owner of a now defunct bitcoin exchange called BTC-E. In it, they claim he is responsible for the MtGox hack and the majority of MtGox’s missing bitcoin, having tracked transactions flowing out of MtGox and into BTC-E administrative accounts, ultimately being sold and showing the money being transferred to accounts owned by Vinnik.
+BTC-E was ultimately labeled by US officials as an international money-laundering scheme that catered to criminals, and it’s unclear if Vinnik himself was the architect of the MtGox hack and stole the bitcoin, or if it just all ended up in BTC-E and then landed in Vinnik’s bank.

-The common belief is that there were many different exploits and malicious withdrawals from MtGox’s wallets over the several years they were losing funds, and it’s still one of the most cautionary crypto tales about all that can go wrong with lax security.
+The common belief is that there were many different exploits and malicious withdrawals from MtGox’s wallets over the several years they were losing funds, and the MtGox hack still one of the most cautionary crypto tales about all that can go wrong with lax security.